mj8arrett/v4-press-release/README.md

 If you would like to contribute to the project, please drop me a note, and I will add you as a contributor.

-Please note, as part of this process, I am learning to use git so please bear with me!
+Please note, as part of this process, I am learning to use git, so please bear with me!

 Mike